Language

 Yep, Hakuba might seem overwhelming – being one of Japan’s largest ski areas and all.
 However, you can easily shuttle between the resorts to take on its varied, epic terrain that’s just as ace for beginners as seasoned pros.
 Oh, and you can do it all on one lift ticket: the Hakuba Valley Ticket.
 Or, bring your Epic Pass, which includes Hakuba.
 Nice!
 Don’t forget to check out the Cortina to Norikura backcountry run, too.
 A steep incline is blended with perfectly-spaced trees for one of the best runs of your life!

-Happo One and the interlinked Hakuba 47 are probably the most popular resorts in Hakuba.
+Happo One and the interlinked Hakuba 47 are probably the most popular ski resorts in Hakuba.
 Once done riding, head to nearby Echoland.
 This buzzing area is where you’ll find tons of bars and eateries.
 Aim for Sarugaku, an izakaya (Japanese pub), serving incredible food and delicacies, such as sashimi and local sake.
 And stop by Cherry Pub for a post-dinner whiskey.
 However, the real Japanese après-ski vibes are in the onsens.
 And in Hakuba, you’ll find more onsens than you can shake a ski pole at.
 Our top pick is definitely the open-air Pension Ringo-no Ki.
 Just remember to brush up on onsen etiquette before you go – most require going in your birthday suit, and don’t allow anyone with tattoos!

 Top tip: Combine Hakuba with Tokyo!
 Yep, Tokyo is only 2.5 hours from Hakuba by bullet train or bus.
 So, why not mix city life with cruising, carving, ‘n’ charging through pow?